Karl Morin-Strom: Background

 Strom was born in Sault Ste.
 Marie, Ontario.
 He attended Sir James Dunn Collegiate and Vocational School.
 Showing an aptitude for mathematics, he participated in contests provincially and nationally at both the Junior (grades 9–11) and Senior (grades 12–13) levels.
 He was the first ever winner of the Canadian Mathematical Olympiad in 1969.
 He continued his education at Harvard University and the Massachusetts Institute of Technology in Cambridge, receiving a PhD from the latter institution in 1977.
 His dissertation was entitled "Witt Theorems for Lattices over Discrete Valuation Rings".
 He worked as a corporate planner and financial analyst.

 In 1972, he married Bernadette Morin and he changed his last name to Morin-Strom.
 Together, they raised three daughters, including Marie Morin-Strom, who unsuccessfully ran for the NDP in the Sault Ste.
 Marie riding in the 2021 Canadian federal election.

 Politics

-He ran for the federal New Democratic Party in the 1984 election, but lost to Progressive Conservative Jim Kelleher in the Sault Ste.
+He ran for the New Democratic Party in the 1984 federal election, but lost to Progressive Conservative Jim Kelleher in the Sault Ste.
 Marie riding by 2,409 votes.

-The following year, he defeated Progressive Conservative Russ Ramsay in the riding of Sault Ste.
+Persuaded to try provincial politics, the following year he defeated Progressive Conservative cabinet minister Russ Ramsay in the riding of Sault Ste.
 Marie in the 1985 Ontario election by 1,069 votes.

-Morin-Strom was re-elected in the 1987 election.
-In 1985 he was appointed as his party's critic for Industry, Trade and Technology.
+He was re-elected in the 1987 Ontario election.

+In 1985 he was appointed as his party's critic for industry, trade and technology.

-In 1987 he added critic for Transportation and Financial Institutions to his portfolio.
-He decided not to run in the 1990 election to protest the Sault Ste.
-Marie decision that made the city an English language only municipality.
+In 1987 he added critic responsibilities for transportation and financial institutions.

+Morin-Strom decided not to re-offer in the 1990 election in part as a protest against the controversial decision by Sault Ste.
+Marie's city council to declare English the official language of the municipality.